dogweather/forkful/content/en/powershell/strings/using-regular-expressions.md

   \ search pattern, primarily used for string searching and manipulation.
 Programmers\u2026"
 lastmod: '2024-03-13T22:45:00.273121-06:00'
 model: gpt-4-0125-preview
-summary: "Regular expressions (regex) are sequences of characters that form a search\
-  \ pattern, primarily used for string searching and manipulation.
-Programmers\u2026"
+summary: Regular expressions (regex) are sequences of characters that form a search pattern, primarily used for string searching and manipulation.
 title: Using regular expressions
 weight: 11
 ---